HTTP Trigger

 - This is the queue that stores timer data for processing.
 Please note that the information in this section is read-only.

-- This section displays the name of the queue and the stream name associated with it.
+- This section displays the queue name and the associated stream name.

 - A View button is located next to the fields.